flowable/flowable.github.io/team.md

 	        <h3>Tijs Rademakers</h3>
 	        <p>Project Lead</p>
 	    </div>
-	    <p>Tijs is the Flowable project lead at edorasware.
+	    <p>Tijs is the project lead at Flowable.
 He&#39;s been involved in Java, BPM and enterprise integration projects for more than 15 years.
 	    Recently his work focused on building the v6 engine and he’s eager to continue evolving the v6 engine in the Flowable project.
 	    Tijs is passionate about open source BPM and integration.
 He&#39;s the author of the <a href="http://manning.com/rademakers2" target="_blank">Activiti in Action</a> and <a href="http://manning.com/rademakers" target="_blank">Open source ESBs in Action</a> Manning books.
 	    <div class="bio-contact-info">